Carfilzomib With Bendamustine and Rituximab in Patients With Relapsed or Refractory Non-Hodgkin Lymphoma

 Lymphoma, Non-Hodgkin Lymphoma Relapsed Refractory Rituximab Bendamustine Hydrochloride Carfilzomib Bendamustine

 Open to people ages 18 years and up

-- Must have relapsed or refractory disease after 2 but not more than 4 prior lines of therapy; 1 line of therapy is allowed, if it included an autologous stem cell transplant and at least 12 weeks have elapsed from Day 0.
+- Must have relapsed or refractory disease after 2 or more prior lines of therapy; 1 line of therapy is allowed, if it included an autologous stem cell transplant and at least 12 weeks have elapsed from Day 0.
 A line of therapy is defined as a course of therapy that is not interrupted by progressive disease.

 - Subjects must have measurable disease of at least 1.5 cm in diameter

 - Age ≥ 18 years